Mittmich/kaggle-rag/readme.md

 - Clone the repository to your local machine.
 - Navigate to the repository's directory.
-- Install the required dependencies using pip install -r requirements.txt.
+- Install the required dependencies using `pip install -r requirements.txt`.
-- Run the Streamlit application using streamlit run app.py.
+- Run the Streamlit application using `streamlit run server/app.py`.

 # License